florabtw/soundoftext-api/README.md

 # Deployment

-To bump the version and push to docker:
+To bump the version and push to docker hub:

 ```
 yarn release